-A company of one to three people that work remotely from home will have a lower overhead than a company that has 23 employees and an office in Downtown Toronto.
-That difference in overhead should translate in a difference in price.
+A company of one to three people that work remotely from home will have a lower overhead than a company that has 23 employees, expensive office space and equipment, etc. That difference in overhead should translate in a difference in price.
 Take that in consideration.

 Some companies will throw a website together quickly without much thought or strategy and others will spend more time on strategy, objectives and carefully putting a website together to actually work for you.
 I mentioned this above.
 So, ask them, what is all included in the price and what’s involved in the process.

 Also, maintenance, training, and ongoing cost is another topic of discussion.
 Ask them how much to maintain and update your website?
 Or how much to train you or your staff to update it?
 What are the ongoing monthly or yearly costs?

 To recap, the first three things to look at when choosing a web design company is their own website, their portfolio or case studies, and reviews.
 When speaking with a web design company, focus on their approach to figure out if they are a consultative, high quality, objective-driven company.
 Finally, if the pricing sounds right to your budget, sounds fair to their approach, looks in line with their portfolio, get off the fence and pull the trigger.